The potential of endoscopic ultrasound sonography (EUS)-elastography in determining the stage of pancreatic tumor

 26 April 2021

-Results: the mean age of patients was 60.11±13.57 years old.
-The mean of SR elastography was 52.78±48.97. elastography could not significantly discriminate T stage, N stage, M stage of tumors (P=0.57, P=0.92, P=0.11). in addition, the spearman rank correlation coefficient between T staging, N staging, M staging with SR elastography were not significant (P=0.40, P=0.94, p=0.39, respectively).
+Results: The mean age of patients was 60.11±13.57 years.
+The mean SR elastography value was 52.78±48.97.
+Elastography could not significantly discriminate T stage, N stage, or M stage of tumors (p=0.57, p=0.92, p=0.11, respectively).
+Moreover, the Spearman rank correlation coefficients for the correlation between T staging, N staging, M staging and SR elastography were not significant (p=0.40, p=0.94, p=0.39, respectively).